-If you want to connect your CRM to a full-blown email marketing solution, each system has a different solution.
-Insightly integrates with Mailchimp, and Zoho connects with Zoho Campaigns — the company’s email marketing tool.
+If you want to connect your CRM to a full-blown email marketing software, each system has a different solution.
+Insightly integrates with Mailchimp, and Zoho connects with Zoho Campaigns—the company’s email marketing tool.

-Zoho and Insightly provide sales automation functionality that utilizes “if-then” logic to build self-activating functions within each system.
+Zoho and Insightly provide sales automation functionality that uses “if-then” logic to build self-activating functions within each system.

-Zoho comes with over 40 pre-built reports, and the system also lets you build custom versions if you need a very specific view.
+Zoho comes with over 40 pre-built reports, and the system lets you build custom versions if you need a very specific view.
 You can also access more data analytics capabilities with a subscription to Zoho Analytics.

 Zoho’s mobile app offers a similar array of features: calling directly from the app and geolocation for finding a prospect’s office.
 Zoho’s app works offline, so even if you lose your signal, you can still edit contact information inside your CRM.
 The app will sync the changes once you’ve recovered internet access.

-In terms of integrations, both products, again, offer a similar set of options.
+In terms of integrations, both products offer a similar set of options.
 Insightly integrates with over 30 apps, like Dropbox, Outlook, and Google Apps (full list here).
 Zoho integrates with Mailchimp, Unbounce, Evernote, and others (full list here).

 If you want to sync either CRM with an app not listed in their native integration list, you can always use Zapier to build a trigger automation.

-Zoho’s base CRM can be combined with any of the other apps in its “online office suite,” including Zoho Projects, Zoho Invoice, Zoho Support, Zoho Books and others.
+You can combine Zoho’s base CRM with any of the other apps in its “online office suite,” including Zoho Projects, Zoho Invoice, Zoho Support, Zoho Books and others.
 That means you can customize and grow Zoho as your needs change, which may make Zoho more appealing for a fast-growing or mid-sized company.

 Insightly vs. Zoho is a close contest.
-Both systems can be purchased at similar price points, and their core contact management/sales automation capabilities are very similar.
+You can purchase both systems at a similar price point and get similar contact management and sales automation capabilities.
 Insightly’s project management feature, however, is a clear advantage, while Zoho’s scalability with territory management and add-on modules gives it an edge.